Difference Between Abstraction and Encapsulation in C#

 {

-// complex logic hidden
+// Complex logic hidden from user

 Console.WriteLine("Printing document...");